 Linux is just a kernel and the core of the operating system, and really joining the GNU project and several other tools outside of these two projects will form an operating system and be distributed in the form of distros such as Debian, Fedora, Ubuntu. etc. On the other hand, BSD, in addition to having its own core and kernel, also has its own application tools, which all together create an integrated operating system, the product of a single project.
 There is a tool from the GNU project in BSD that is used, but the lack of that tool does not cause a lack of completeness in the operating system.

 Unix, as always, has been a feature of Linux and BSD operating systems.
-In the early 1990s, the two projects were inspired by the Unix operating system, and both aimed to create a Unix-like operating system.
+In the 1990s, the two projects were inspired by the Unix OS, and both aimed to create a Unix-like OS.
 For 20 years, Linux tried to be a more modern operating system and It moved a little away from the basics of Unix, and that was the key to its success among other operating systems.
 But on the other hand, BSD tried to keep itself more like Unix, and it succeeded in this, and so far the most quasi-Unix operating system can be called the same BSD.

-This is understandable for Arch Linux and Gentoo users as professional users of these operating systems deal with it on a daily basis.
+This is understandable for Arch Linux and Gentoo users deal with it on a daily basis.
 One of the strengths of BSD is its reliance on Port Collection.
 If I want to give an equivalent in Linux, I have to refer to the ABS system in Arch Linux and Portage in Gentoo, which has implemented exactly the same system.
 Using the port, you will be able to compile and install software٫ libraries from the source without any hassle of finding prerequisites with just one command.
 Unlike BSD in Linux, packages are downloaded and installed from software repositories of the same distribution, and in fact, software binary packages have already been created by other people for the convenience of the user.
 It goes without saying that BSD also uses binary packages.

-One of the problems with BSD is the lack of timely support for hardware and hardware technologies along with other operating systems.
-If you bought a laptop with the latest hardware on the market, you should not expect BSD to work well with it.
+One of the problems with BSD is the lack of timely support for hardware and technologies along with other OSs.
+If you bought a laptop with the latest hardware, you should not expect BSD to work well with it.
 That’s why you can’t see BSD like Linux on desktop systems and regular users.
 But on the other hand, in Linux, this is a little different.
 Support for new hardware technologies may happen sooner on Linux before it even works on Windows.

 Perhaps the last case can be considered as a summary of the previous 9 cases, and that is its user-friendliness.
-Reviewing the previous 9 cases, you will find that BSD may not be very suitable for the average user and desktop, although there are those who are austere and willing to learn new things, use BSD for the desktop as well.
+Reviewing the previous 9 cases, you’ll find that BSD may not be very suitable for the average user and desktop.
+Although there are those who are austere and willing to learn new things, use BSD for the desktop as well.
 However, you will find that Linux can be far more user-friendly than BSD, although there is still room for improvement for Linux to have an ideal desktop.